Bravery Park Officially Opened

 Please click on the links below for more information:

-On November 18, 2019, the Dufferin County Cultural Resource Circle delegation of DCCRC Community Elder, DCCRC Co-Founder and Chair Debora Sipkema, and DCCRC Co-Founder and Event Co-ordinator Gil Sipkema attended the Town of Orangeville Council meeting.
+On November 18, 2019, the Dufferin County Cultural Resource Circle delegation of DCCRC Community Elder, DCCRC Co-Founder and Chair Debora Sipkema, and DCCRC Co-Founder Gil Sipkema attended the Town of Orangeville Council meeting.
 Also in attendance were Members Darin Long, Shokheen Singh and Morgan Little.
 The Recommendation below was adopted by Council: Recommendation: That Report CPS-CL-2019-025 regarding Land Acknowledgement be received: And that Council adopt the following land acknowledgement for the Town of Orangeville; And that it be used to open Council meetings, at Town Facilities and formal events as appropriate; “I would like to acknowledge the traditional territory of the Anishinaabe people including the Ojibway, Potawatomi and Odawa of the Three Fires Confederacy.”

 Please click here to view the DCCRC delegation at the Council meeting and witness this historic event.

 Dufferin Board of Trade Awards Gala

-On October 24th 2019 the Dufferin Board of Trade Awards Gala will be held at the Orangeville Agricultural Society Event Centre.
-DCCRC is nominated under the heading of “Association of the Year”.
-Gala tickets will go on sale shortly.
-The Dufferin Board of Trade can be reached at 519-941-0490.
+On October 24th 2019 the Dufferin Board of Trade Awards Gala was held at the Orangeville Agricultural Society Event Centre.
+DCCRC was nominated under the heading of “Association of the Year”.

 Orange Shirts Created to Educate and Promote Awareness Regarding Residential School Systems

 In 2019, Dufferin County Cultural Resource Circle created their first Orange Shirts to educate and promote awareness regarding residential school systems.
 We thank Mark’s of Orangeville for sponsoring the shirts and enabling us to take the message into our Community.

 In honour of Orange Shirt Day and the First Nations Public Library Week, Orangeville Public Library asked our Community Elder to speak on September 30.
 She shared the story of Shin-chi’s Canoe and answered questions from the public afterwards.

 A fundraiser on behalf of DCCRC was also held the weekend of September 28-29 at Deja Vu Diner.
 We appreciate the strong support from our County of Dufferin community.